Versa-Coder/panda-events/readme.md

 ```
 e.on(event, listener)

-** We mentioned that once you registers a listener, it will give you an Listener ID, so you can surely assign that into a variable as it's written below.
+** We mentioned that once you registers a listener, it will give you an Listener ID.
+So, you can surely assign that into a variable as it's written below.

 const listenerId= e.on(event, listener)
 ```